 One of the biggest criticisms of Obama is that he doesn’t show his emotions.
 We can’t get the same read on him that we could on Clinton or Reagan, and this has been unsettling for many.
 This is a time we need a leader who can stand with us shoulder to shoulder—not lagging behind and crying, or forging ahead and thinking—but standing beside us and feeling.

 This is a struggle for leaders and thinkers like Obama who are more analytical in their approach to life than emotional.
-They prefer the clarity of analysis to the chaos of sticky and unpredictable emotions.
+They do not dwell on emotional intelligence.
+Instead, they prefer the clarity of analysis to the chaos of sticky and unpredictable emotions.

 When overwhelmed, they react by withdrawing.